pospisilvitek/minimalist-portfolio-website/README.md

 ### Minimalist portfolio website

-A responsive **portfolio website** built with **pure HTML and CSS** designed to showcase projects, experience and contact information.
+A responsive **portfolio website** built with **pure HTML and CSS** designed to showcase personal projects, experience and contact information.

 ---